sumritsanghera/sumritsanghera/README.md

 ## Hi there 👋 My name is Sumrit!

 I'm a new computer science grad from Simon Fraser University.
+I love to solve problems and I'm a fan of the Vancouver Canucks!

 <!--
 **sumritsanghera/sumritsanghera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.